markokraemer/OACE/framework.md

 A sample flow:

 0. The objective is discussed and defined outside of the OACE by the user.
 1. Comprehension Layer receives the objective from the user.
 2. Comprehension Layer gains a deeper understanding of the objective, identifies relevant files/snippets, and devises strategies to achieve the objective.
 This involves thorough investigation and strategizing on how to approach the matter, making sense of the world using the Environmental Context.
-3. Executive Function creates detailed implementation task plans to execute the strategies in order to reach the objective.
+3. Executive Function creates detailed implementation task plans to reach the objective.
 This involves creating detailed tasks.
 4. Cognitive Control selects which task to work on from the plan.
 5. Task Prosecution works on the task.
 6. Cognitive Control evaluates task success/failure and decides what to do next.
 It may send the task back to prosecution or back to the Executive Function to replan.